 Liz Truss to propose law banning biological males from single-sex spaces

-Liz Truss is to introduce a draft law that will seek to ban biological males from entering single-sex spaces and prevent children from attempting to change their gender.
+Liz Truss will introduce a draft law to ban biological males from entering single-sex spaces and prevent children from attempting to change gender.

-The former prime minister, who spent only 49 days in office, was among 20 MPs selected to bring forward a Private Member’s Bill – a process that allows backbenchers to introduce a new law separate from the Government’s legislative agenda.
+The former prime minister, who spent just 49 days in office, was among 20 MPs selected to bring forward a Private Member’s Bill – a process that allows backbenchers to introduce a new law separate from the government’s legislative agenda.

-Aides said the right-wing Conservative will use the opportunity this week to propose a Bill that would look to ensure single-sex spaces are protected in law by preventing transgender women, who have transitioned from being a male, from accessing areas like female toilets and changing rooms.
+Aides said Ms Truss will use the opportunity this week to propose a Bill ensuring single-sex spaces are protected in law by preventing transgender women, who have transitioned from being a male, from accessing areas like female toilets and changing rooms.

-The draft legislation will also aim to prevent under-18s from accessing hormone therapy and block the state from recognising social transitioning by those under the legal age of adulthood, a source close to the former Tory leader said.
+The draft law would also prevent under-18s from accessing hormone therapy and block the state from recognising social transitioning by those under the legal age of adulthood, a source close to Ms Truss said.

-They said Ms Truss feels there need to be stronger protections in law to prevent under-18s from “making irreversible decisions about their bodies which they might come to regret”.
+They said the former PM feels there needs to be stronger protections in law to prevent under-18s from “making irreversible decisions about their bodies which they might come to regret”.

 Ms Truss was 18th among the names revealed in the ballot last month, meaning there is no guarantee that her Bill will be debated in the Commons.

-A source close to Ms Truss told the PA news agency: “In her time as minister for women and equalities, Liz successfully blocked dangerous plans to allow gender self-ID.
+A source close to Ms Truss said: “In her time as minister for women and equalities, Liz successfully blocked dangerous plans to allow gender self-ID.

 “It has become increasingly clear there is a need for the law to better protect children and teenagers from making irreversible decisions about their bodies which they might come to regret.